typhonjs-fvtt-scratch/demo-rollup-module/README.md

 <p></p>
 It should be noted that importing CJS NPM modules like ansi-colors is not recommended as it is not built to run in the browser, but how to accomplish this task is demonstrated in addition to cleanly separating this external code in its own bundle apart from the main module code.
+Ideally you'll import an ES6 NPM module and just use the `@rollup/plugin-node-resolve` plugin.
 <p></p>
 Installation:
 <ul>